as17726/HW08/README.md

 Sketch 0 -
 How are you detecting the colors?
+    I am detecting the coloors using a function that checks if the r,g,b values of the pixel are within a certain range of the r,g,b of the colors in the image respectively.
 What are you changing them to?
+    I tried different changes for the different colors.
+For the red, I reduced the transparency, and added a pattern overlay.
+For the bloue, I randomized the hue for each of the pixels, and for yellow, I changed the color such that the viewer can choose the color using sliders.
 What happens if you run your sketch on images of different Mondrian paintings?
+    Provided the colors are almost the same as the one's in the current code, it will work for other images.
 Some process images from the work session -
 ![GIEHQo.jpg](https://imgpile.com/images/GIEHQo.jpg)
 ![GIEVbx.jpg](https://imgpile.com/images/GIEVbx.jpg)